|Professor Ben Marwick (read about my values, ethics & expectations from students)

 You will need to watch the movies you use for your assignments (it will be pretty obvious to us if you do the assignments without having seen the film).
 We should be able to get most of these through the UW library system, but be sure to allow plenty of time for this.
 You can of course also borrow DVDs from your favorite video library (probably faster than waiting for the UW library to get it), or use any other non-violent means to procure them.

-For the multimedia assignments you will need a camera.
 If you are making a stop-motion film then you just need a simple still image camera.
 For most other kinds of film you will need a camera that can capture video.
 Most digital cameras and phone cameras can do this; just about anything will do for this assignment.
 We are not fussy about image quality (but please do take care with sound quality!).
 It does not have to be ultra-high quality; please don’t go out and buy one just for this course - borrow a friend’s instead.
-If your team does not have access to a camera you can borrow all kinds of fantastic filming equipment from the Anthropology Department (write to email@example.com with your polite request), the UW Classroom Support Services https://stlp.uw.edu/ and the Odegaard Undergraduate Library have a very serious digital video and audio workstation as well as a bunch of computers equipped with software for video editing.
+If your team does not have access to a camera you can borrow all kinds of fantastic filming equipment from the Anthropology Department (write to firstname.lastname@example.org with your polite request), the UW Classroom Support Services https://stlp.uw.edu/ and the Odegaard Undergraduate Library have a very serious digital video and audio workstation as well as a bunch of computers equipped with software for video editing.
 Let us know if you need help to access UW equipment, but don’t leave it to the last minute.

 Campus resources for making your work excellent: